 What I Found From Several Live Chat Sessions

-After speaking with Sleep Number Customer Service representatives, I learned about a few extra details and clarifications that may help you decide between the M-7 or the I-8 mattress.
+After speaking with Sleep Number Customer Service representatives, I learned about a few extra details and clarifications that may help people decide between the M-7 or the I-8 mattress.

-- Cooling Technology: The M-7 and the I-8 both offer ways to keep you cool at night.
-For the M-7, it’s the CoolFit memory foam with gel technology that should help you sleep through the night.
-On the I-8 it is Outlast Technology material in the surface of the mattress that is supposed to absorb body heat and redistribute it throughout the night to keep you comfortable while you sleep.
+- Cooling Technology: The M-7 and the I-8 both offer ways to keep people cool at night.
+For the M-7, it’s the CoolFit memory foam with gel technology that should help people sleep through the night.
+On the I-8 it is Outlast Technology material in the surface of the mattress that is supposed to absorb body heat and redistribute it throughout the night to keep people comfortable while they sleep.

-- You Want Contoured Pressure Relief.
-The 3” foam comfort layer in the I-8 mattress is designed to contour specifically to seven areas of your body to relieve pressure: head, shoulders, lower back, hips, knees, lower legs, and feet.
+- People Want Contoured Pressure Relief.
+The 3” foam comfort layer in the I-8 mattress is designed to contour specifically to seven areas of the body to relieve pressure: head, shoulders, lower back, hips, knees, lower legs, and feet.

-- You Are A Hot Sleeper.
+- Someone Is A Hot Sleeper.
 Both mattresses include cooling technology.
 The M-7 has cooling gel technology in the 4” foam layer but the I-8 features Outlast technology on the mattress surface that is designed to pull moisture away from you at night and redistribute throughout the night.

 My Personal Opinion